Create custom dashboards

 Custom dashboards start in an empty state, which gives you complete control over layout and content.
 Explore these customization features to build a dashboard tailored to your needs:

-To add tiles to your dashboard, follow these steps:
+To add a tile from the toolbar, follow these steps:

 -